pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 missed.
 A pull mechanism, such as that described above, can be used to catch up.

-The same mechanism can be used if a materialized view is developed after the application has been deployed and so requires initialising from an established application sequence, or otherwise needs to be reconstructed from scratch.
+The same mechanism can be used when materialized views (or other kinds of projections) are developed after the application has been initially deployed and require initialising from an established application sequence, or after changes need to be reinitialised from scratch, or updated after being offline for some reason.

 Todo: Something about pumping events to a message bus, following the application sequence.